 There are numerous conveyancing solicitors in Rottingdean but how do I know who's good?

 We would encourage you not to base your choice on the lowest Rottingdean conveyancing quote.
 You really do get what you pay for when it comes to property lawyers.
 A cheap quote may mean that the conveyancing solicitor is handling a lot of jobs at one time and you won’t get the quality of service and the attention that you need.
 It is, however, wise to use a conveyancer who has a fixed fee on a no sale, no fee basis.
 This way, you go into the conveyancing with your eyes wide open.

-Is it the case that all Rottingdean solicitors on the TSB conveyancing panel are regulated by the Solicitors Regulatory Authority?
+Is it the case that all Rottingdean CQS (Conveyancing Quality Scheme) solicitors are on the HSBC conveyancing panel?

 Some major lenders now use CQS as the kick off point for Panel approval such as HSBC and Santander.
 CQS accreditation however gives no guarantee to lender panel acceptance.
 That being said,the CML have indicated that it is likely to become a pre-requisite for solicitor practices wishing to join their approved list of firms.